AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/submit-forms.md

     Your form is now enabled to accept data.
 You also observe the following changes in your spreadsheet:

-## Automatic Changes to sheet once it is enabled to accept data.
+## Automatic changes to sheet once it is enabled to accept data.

 Once the sheet is set to recieve data, you observe the following changes in your spreadsheet: